Last updated: July 6, 2022.

 - Days 10 & 11 – From The West End of Lady Evelyn lake to Mowat Landing

 Since my brother and I grew up in the Abitibi region of northwestern Quebec it took us a long time to realize that there was some great paddling country that did not slope down to James Bay on the Quebec or Ontario side!

 It has really just been the last decade that Temagami has become an option for an almost-wilderness canoe trip.
-The fact that we can put our canoe in the water six hours after leaving Toronto is definitely a factor, but the main draw is Temagami itself – rugged, scenic, with layers of history to contemplate, and some great campsites to discover.
-While we have not returned to Algonquin since the late 1970s, as we get older Temagami may well become our go-to canoe tripping slice of the Canadian Shield.
+The fact that we can put our canoe in the water six hours after leaving Toronto is definitely a factor.
+Still, the main draw is Temagami itself – rugged and scenic, with layers of history to contemplate and some great campsites to discover.
+While we have not returned to Algonquin since the late 1970s, as we get older, Temagami may well become our go-to canoe-tripping slice of the Canadian Shield.

 Here are a few trip reports of Temagami visits over the past decade –

 Temagami: Paddling From Peak to Peak (Smoothwater Lake to Ishpatina Ridge to Maple Mountain To Temagami Island)

 Early Autumn Canoeing In The Heart Of Temagami

 A Return Visit To Temagami’s Diamond Lake Pictograph Site